TheMostafax/My_Anime_App/README.md

 <h1 align="center" style="color:red;">Notes</h1>
 <h4 align="left">1.
 The app is still in the development phase and is not yet finished.</h4>
 <h4 align="left">2.
-I am currently working on improving the cart mechanism to ensure a seamless checkout process for users.</h4>
+Currently, I am focusing on improving the categories and favorite mechanism of the app to provide a more seamless and user-friendly experience for our users.
+By optimizing these features, we aim to make it easier for users to find and save their favorite anime shows, and to streamline the checkout process for any premium content.
+Our goal is to ensure that users can enjoy their anime watching experience with as little friction as possible.</h4>
 <h4 align="left">3.
-The search engine is also being improved to provide better search results and filtering options for users.</h4>
-<h4 align="left">4.
 The app will be connected to the user's Firebase account to provide secure login and account management features..</h4>

 <hr>